‘Final Fantasy XVI’ Will ‘Likely’ Release In Late 2021 Or 2022, Reporter Predicts

 “This doesn’t necessarily narrow down the release window (which hasn’t even been provided) but it does indicate that there won’t be a 10 year creation cycle like Final Fantasy 15,” the publication wrote.

-The game’s director, Hiroshi Takai — who worked on Final Fantasy XIV along with The Last Remnant — said that another big reveal is coming in 2021 but suggested that the project might not be released anytime soon, GamingBolt reported.
+The game’s director, Hiroshi Takai, who worked on Final Fantasy XIV and The Last Remnant, said that another big reveal is coming in 2021 but suggested that the project might not be released anytime soon, GamingBolt reported.

 “Though we’re pouring our hearts and souls into this project each and every day, it may still be some time before we can get it into your hands.”